 This exhibition offers an opportunity to view and consider the Center’s furniture as primary objects—even as works of art.
 By taking them out of their functional role in the museum and displaying them here, surrounded by concrete and glass, and in the absence of paintings and sculpture, it is possible to focus on their modernist design, construction, and beauty.
 The reintroduction of the white oak planters evokes a time in the Center’s past when ficus trees and other plants decorated the gallery interiors.
 The accompanying essay further recaptures the Center’s earlier years through archival photography, reflecting the evolution of the interior.

 Read more about the pieces that are featured in this display.

 Furniture at the Yale Center for British Art: A Selection was curated by Rachel Hellerich, Senior Museum Preparator at the Center.
-Historical research for this project was made possible through the Center’s Institutional Archives.
+Historical research for this project was made possible through the Center’s Archives.
 Special thanks are due to Richard Caspole, Photographer; Constance Clement, Former Deputy Director; Martina Droth, Deputy Director and Chief Curator; Nathan Flis, Head of Publications; Julie Fry, Head of Design; Abbie Griffiths, Senior Conservation Assistant; Kyle Kearson, Museum Preparator; Chris Lotis, Editor; Courtney J. Martin, Director; Benjamin Olson, Architect; Catherine Peebles, Museum Archivist; Shayna Roosevelt, Visitors Services and Communications Coordinator; and Greg Shea, Senior Museum Preparator.